INSIST |

 The Co-Author of the Book and Director General of IIBM-Zakir Husain Group of Institutions, Colleges and Universities, Dr. Uttam Kumar Singh said that plans have been designed by his Group of Institutions for covering the entire State for teaching cleanliness as a mass movement.
 He invited all the District Magistrate to seek cooperation from the National Institute of Cleanliness Education and Research (NICER), New Delhi for signing an MoU for mutual an technical cooperation on a continuing basis.

 The Master of Ceremonies Dr. Samir Kumar Singh lauded the efforts of the Minister Shri Maheshwar Hazari in bringing sanitation education in the State and hoped that he will be successful in his efforts in providing a better habitat and shelter for all in the coming decade in the State where cleanliness, hygiene and sanitation will be the topmost priority.
+At the end, Dr. Jagadanand Jha, Director of Dr. Zakir Husain Institute and the Former Registrar of L.N.
+Mishra Institute of Economic Development and Social Change proposed a hearty vote of thanks.

 New Delhi, 31 December 2016